Log canonical $3$-fold complements: Complements for semi-dlt surfaces

 such that $(X,B+\Gamma/n)$ is a log canonical pair. \end{proposition}

-\begin{proof} We will first treat the case when $T$ is a semi-normal curve.
-We split the proof in two main steps.
-We first show how to create complements on each components of $X_i$ and then show that they can be glued together to form a global complement.
+\begin{proof} We only prove the case in which $T$ is a semi-normal curve.
+The case in which $T$ is a point is analogous.

-\textbf{Step 1:} We consider each cases above separately using the same numbering as in the definition of Condition A. In this step, we will prove the existence of a $n$-complement on the component.
+We split the proof into two steps.
+First, we show how to create complements on each component of $X_i$, and then show that they can be glued together to form a global complement.
+We refer to the notation introduced in Definition \ref{definition condition A}.
+In particular, we consider each case of Condition A separately.
+To refer to each case, we use the same numbering as in Condition A.

-\begin{enumerate} \item Assuming $X_1$ is mapped to $s\in S$, then we have $K_{X_1}+B_1\sim_{\qq} 0$.
-Hence, by Theorem \ref{thm:log-canonical-surface-complements}, there exists a bounded $n$, such that $n(K_{X_1}+B_1)\sim 0$.
+\textbf{Step 1:} In this step, we prove the existence of an $n$-complement on each component. \begin{enumerate} \item Assuming $X_1$ is mapped to $s\in S$, then we have $K_{X_1}+B_1\sim_{\qq} 0$.
+Hence, by Theorem \ref{thm:log-canonical-surface-complements}, there exists a bounded $n$, only depending on $\mathcal{R}$, such that $n(K_{X_1}+B_1)\sim 0$.
 In particular, the complement is trivial.
 Also, we note that any complement of $X_1$ will be trivial on any irreducible component of $\lfloor B_1 \rfloor$.

 \item In this case, we apply the canonical bundle formula.
 Notice that, in this case, the curve $S_1$ is projective.
-Therefore, we can consider global complements.
-We split into 2 further cases for gluing: this is because we will construct complement differently depending on the different cases and we need these specific construction for gluing the sdlt complements later. \begin{enumerate} \item The first case is where $\rddown{B_1}$ doesn't contain any horizontal component mapping onto $S_1$.
-Applying the canonical bundle formula, we get there exists a positive integer $q$ depending only on $\mathcal{R}$ such that
+Therefore, we will consider global complements.
+We split into two further subcases for gluing.
+Indeed, the construction of the complement is specific to each subcase, and the different constructions need to be distinguished when the gluing is performed in Step 2. \begin{enumerate} \item First, assume that $\rddown{B_1}$ does not contain any horizontal component mapping onto $S_1$.
+In general, the morphism $f \colon X_1 \rar S_1$ does not have connected fibers.
+Thus, we replace $S_1$ with the image of the Stein factorization of $f$.
+Notice that this process preserves the properties in (2) of Condition A. By abusing notation, we still denote the image of the Stein factorization by $S_1$.
+Thus, we may assume that $f \colon X_1 \rar S_1$ is a contraction.
+Notice that this also implies that $S_1$ is normal.
+Then, we may apply Theorem \ref{effective cbf}, which guarantees the existence of a positive integer $q$, depending only on $\mathcal{R}$, such that